torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 A: There are three main security concerns:

-	1. The creator of the /dev/hvcs* nodes has the ability to restrict the access of the device entries to certain users or groups.
+	1. The creator of the /dev/hvcs* analdes has the ability to restrict the access of the device entries to certain users or groups.
 It may be best to create a special hvcs group privilege for providing access to system consoles.